Hotmoka/hotmoka/tutorial/Takamaka.md

 13. bytecodes `jsr`, `ret` and `putstatic` are not used; inside constructors and instance methods, bytecodes `astore 0`, `istore 0`, `lstore 0`, `dstore 0` and `fstore 0` are not used;
-14. there are no exception handlers that could catch unchecked exceptions (that is, instances of `java.lang.RuntimeException` or of `java.lang.Error`).
+14. there are no exception handlers that may catch unchecked exceptions (that is, instances of `java.lang.RuntimeException` or of `java.lang.Error`);

 > By forbidding exception handlers for unchecked exceptions, it follows that
 > unchecked exceptions will always make a transaction fail: all object